MisterBeardy/saintcalendar/docs/mockup/sticker.md

 - **Routing Implementation Notes**:
   - Use Next.js App Router for client-side navigation with `useRouter` from `next/navigation`.
   - Update any hardcoded links in [`components/layout/sidebar.tsx`](components/layout/sidebar.tsx) to match the new routes.
-  - Ensure the main Stickers entry point (e.g., `/stickers`) redirects to `/stickers/gallery` as the default view.
+  - Ensure the main Sticker Box entry point (e.g., `/stickers`) redirects to `/stickers/gallery` as the default view.

 These changes should be applied without affecting other menu sections (e.g., Calendar, Saints).